-The arguments in The First Gene are rooted in the fields of ProtoBioSemiotics or ProtoBioCybernetics, which according to Abel answers questions like:
+The arguments in The First Gene are rooted in what Abel calls "ProtoBioSemiotics" or "ProtoBioCybernetics," which according to Abel answers questions like:

 Formal control is a major theme of this book, where "uncoerced choices" (p.
 4) are used to actualize functional goals that fit into abstract categories.
 This Platonic idea finds support in mathematics, language, and computation, where non-physical entities exist and have meaning apart from their physical form.
 Thus, Abel explains that "None of these formalisms can be encompassed by a consistently held naturalistic worldview that seeks to reduce all things to physicodynamics." (p.
 5) In Abel's view, such "formalisms depend upon choice contingency rather than chance contingency or necessity." (p.
 5) Yet life is built upon formalisms.